Freedom of Information Act

 Annual Financial Reports

 The Annual Financial Report (AFR) reports financial results in the same categories as the District’s Budget, plus analysis of taxes collected, debt outstanding, capital assets, and other information.
+This report is filed annually with the Illinois State Board of Education.

 Debt Rating